Platforms are changing the world

 This approach will allow system integrators and software vendors to introduce a more agile, perfect for modern business requirements approach to integrations without worrying about the infrastructure (monitoring, hosting, framework, etc.) behind them.

-The article was written in joint collaboration with Daniel Haegele.
+The article on platform business models was written in joint collaboration with Daniel Haegele.

 Want to learn more about the elastic.io integration platform?